 Associated types connect a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
-The implementor of a trait will specify the concrete type to be used in this type's place for the particular implementation.
+The implementor of a trait will specify the concrete type to be used instead of the placeholder type for the particular implementation.
 That way, we can define a trait that uses some types without needing to know exactly what those types are until the trait is implemented.